I lost my teeth, I lost my hair, I lost my mind, but you don’t care. ~ James Taylor, Valentine’s Day.

 We all had guns [in the USA after college].
 Some of my friends had a dozen or more.
 I had half a dozen.
 We would often gather on someone’s land out in the country (by invitation, of course) and set up rows of guns with targets.
 We exercised great safety guidelines and had fun trying different guns, enjoying boating, swimming, and a good BBQ.
 Then there was skeet shooting, duck hunting, deer hunting, and… even squirrels ….
 What I am saying is, there was never any dissenting dialogue like there is today about gun ownership.
 So, what is happening so suddenly???
 Yes, times are a-changing (meaning, society/people are changing).
 And this is what we, as a society, must realize and understand.
 That is not to say we need to overreact.
 What we need is to look at the problem in the eyes and ask ourselves what brought this about, and what can be DONE.
 When there is a change, we need to [respond] to it with sensible adjustments.
 PERIOD!
 We must think about how, if possible, [we can] rewind ourselves back to normalcy (or at least near normalcy) as it was not so long ago.
 Is our society responsible for bringing it on … by changing how we bring up and educate our children?
 Have we stopped monitoring our children, causing them to stray and become what some are today?
 How do we do that?
 We look at and identify where the problem started and take it from there.
 When it gets cold, we put on a sweater and close our windows.
 We don’t take on the weather.
 When our loved ones are threatened by our fellow citizens, we can run around with loaded guns, always in the ready position (back to a war zone military style – which may be necessary now that we sat on our haunches so long), or we find more defensive and sensible solutions that can mitigate and eliminate at least a portion of the cause without being forced to make our neighborhoods into military-based [neighborhoods] (this is already a fact in many places).
 The idea of an advanced and free society is that citizens can enjoy a safe and secure existence.
 This is done by creating a culture that is respectful of one another.
 It must start during infancy by good parenting that is passed from one generation to the next, and must be followed by good education.
 This should include serving the country in one capacity or another, if only for one year.
 That will [re]enforce nationalism, patriotism, and promote good citizenship….

 I, too, grew up like that in the lower Midwest.
 While there were no guns in my household until I was 16 years old, most of my friends up through high school and in college had guns in their homes.
 In a high school graduating class of 599, no one was shot or kicked out of school for carrying guns because no one carried guns to school … or church.
 We knew better.
 One boy knifed another in our junior high (the victim survived a serious stomach wound), and the aggressor was hauled off to reform school.
 “But times were different then, Michael!” some say.
 No, people were different then.
 We were drilled daily with the importance of responsibility – for ourselves, respecting others, our family, friends and our community.
-To God.
 Those in charge would brook no argument with these standards of behavior.

 - It takes an insane or unbalanced person to wantonly take the life of another or multiple others.
 Scads of federal and state laws exist against murder, suicide, assault with a deadly weapon, terroristic threatening, etc. Firearms do not plan or initiate violent acts.
 Human beings do.
 Perhaps we should outlaw humans?